Olubukola-Olanrewaju/Online-Retail-SQL-Analysis/README.md

 ## Key Insights

-* A small number of products drive most revenue
+* A small number of products generate the majority of revenue
 * High-value customers contribute significantly to total sales
-* The United Kingdom is the primary market
+* The United Kingdom is the dominant market
+* Some countries show bulk purchasing behavior
-* Sales are highly seasonal (December peak)
+* Sales are highly seasonal, with peak performance in December

+* ## Business Recommendations

+* Focus retention strategies on high-value customers
+* Promote top-performing products to increase revenue
+* Expand marketing efforts to international markets
+* Prepare inventory ahead of December peak periods
+* Review low-performing products for improvement or removal

+* ## SQL Queries

+All SQL queries used for this analysis are available in:

+* online_retail_analysis.sql

+The queries are structured into:

+* Data cleaning
+* Feature creation
+* Product analysis
+* Customer segmentation
+* Country analysis
+* Time-based analysis

+## Tools Used

+* MySQL Workbench
+* SQL

  ## Top Products by Revenue